Konjuhi/memorie-game/README.md

 Screens: the UI screens of the app, including the home screen and game screen.
 Provider: the app's state management component that handles the game logic and data.
 Widgets: reusable UI components, such as the card widget and the timer widget.

+## Conclusion

+The Memory Game project is a simple yet challenging game that tests a player's memory and concentration skills.
+It was implemented using the Flutter framework and the Provider package for state management, making it easy to maintain and update.
+If you have any suggestions or feedback on the project, feel free to submit an issue or pull request on the project's GitHub repository.